Big tech cloud exit checklist

 Phase 4: Post-migration hygiene

-• Delete unused cloud resources (don’t just think you did).
+• Delete unused cloud resources (verify rather than assume).

 • Watch final invoices like a hawk with trust issues.